Haute Route Chamonix Zermatt Ski Tour – 7 days

 8h-10h – ▼2200m ski down, ▲1200m tour up

-From Champex, we take a taxi for a 30mn ride to Le Chable just below the Verbier ski resort.
-Here we can stock up on snacks & nuts in a local supermarket.
+From Champex, we take a 30-minute taxi ride to Le Chable, just below the Verbier ski resort.
+Here, we can stock up on snacks and nuts in a local supermarket.
 There is also a Bank and a cash machine available.

 We take the uphill lifts through the Verbier ski system to reach the Col des Gentianes.
 From here, our touring starts.
 We cross the Col de la Chaux (2939m) and Col de Momin (3000m) and will finally climb the summit of the Rosablanche (3335m), which offers a short but exciting climb with superb views towards the following days of our route.